Contact us

 Who will be asked to support The Sidwell Friends Fund?

-Everyone is invited to support The Sidwell Friends Fund and ever gift to the Fund is meaningful.
+Everyone is invited to support The Sidwell Friends Fund and every gift to the Fund is meaningful.
 In addition, participation inspires others to join in our fundraising efforts.

 Why is the Fund a part of this campaign?